 Priority policies

-- 1. Expand growth and priority businesses and strengthen profitability in core businesses

-- 3. Contribute to the SDGs

-- 4. Promote a diverse workforce
+- 1. Expand growth and priority businesses and strengthen profitability in core businesses - 2.
+Create new businesses by strengthening R&D activities and quickly place them on a profitable footing - 3.
+Contribute to the SDGs - 4.
+Promote a diverse workforce